Kate and William’s last day in Australia began with the ANZAC Day dawn service at the Australian War Memorial.

 Mid-morning William and Kate attended the National Service at the War Memorial.

 The medals seen on Prince William’s jacket are his gold and diamond jubilee medals given for service to his Grandmother.
-An explanation why sprigs of rosemary are worn comes from the Australian War Memorial:
+Both royals are wearing sprigs of rosemary; info from the War Memorial explains why:

 Since ancient times this aromatic herb has been believed to have properties to improve the memory.
 Perhaps because of this, rosemary became an emblem of both fidelity and remembrance in literature and folklore.
 Traditionally, sprigs of rosemary are worn on Anzac Day and sometimes on Remembrance Day, and are usually handed out by Legacy and the RSL.
 Rosemary has particular significance for Australians, as it is found growing wild on the Gallipoli peninsula.